boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Reference:
 : This-Document

-## New Information Elements for Shared TCP Options
+## Information Elements for Shared TCP Options

 ExIDs can be either 2 or 4 bytes in length {{!RFC6994}}.
 Two new IPFIX IEs are defined to accomodate these two lengths without introducing extra complexity in mixing both types in the same IPFIX IE.